Temper (film): Characters and looks

-Rama Rao Jr.'s underwent a drastic physical transformation from head to toe in hairdo, costumes, body and attitude for this role.
+Rama Rao underwent a drastic physical transformation from head to toe in hairdo, costumes, body and attitude for this role.
 His stylist Ashwin Mawle shopped for the costumes and accessories from designer stores in Hong Kong and London.
 Regarding the styling, Ashwin further revealed, "For the hair, we tried getting a few variations of spikes — straight, cross and messy.
-He (Rama Rao Jr.) keeps a tab on the latest trends.
+He (Rama Rao) keeps a tab on the latest trends.
 He took a lot of references from latest runway looks and zeroed in on an earthy color palette: brown, burgundy and grey.
 Thick jackets make him look bulkier, so he has gone for slim fit shirts and jackets made of linen" in an interview with Sasidhar AS of The Times of India.
-He added that N. T. Rama Rao Jr. trimmed his mustache for sporting a rugged look.
+He added that Rama Rao trimmed his mustache for sporting a rugged look.

-Madhuurima said in an interview to Suresh Kavirayani of Deccan Chronicle that she participated in few action sequences with Rama Rao Jr. in the film and added that she has no songs with him.
-Rama Rao Jr.'s character was named Daya and he was shown as a sub inspector of police who by his own admission is ruthless, fully corrupted, criminal minded and 100% cunning.
-For a particular scene where he had to walk with bare chest, Rama Rao Jr. skipped drinking a glass of water for 18 hours continuously.
+Madhuurima said in an interview to Suresh Kavirayani of Deccan Chronicle that she participated in few action sequences with Rama Rao in the film and added that she has no songs with him.
+Rama Rao's character was named Daya, and he was shown as a sub-inspector of police who by his own admission is ruthless, fully corrupted, criminal-minded, and 100% cunning.
+For a particular scene where he had to walk with bare chest, Rama Rao skipped drinking a glass of water for 18 hours continuously.
 Aggarwal said in an interview to IANS that her character would become the reason for the transformation in the protagonist's character after she forces him to take up an issue.
 Posani Krishna Murali was seen in the role of a sincere constable who hates Daya because of his corrupt nature.